hcengineering/huly-examples/example-1/README.md

 ## Example usage

 ### Querying issues
-Once authenticated, you can query all issues accessible to you using the `findAll` method:
+Once authenticated, you can query all issues accessible to you using the `findAll` method.

 ```ts
 const issues = await client.findAll(tracker.class.Issue, {})